inkarkat/vim-PrevInsertComplete/README.md

     let g:PrevInsertComplete_PersistNamed = 0
     let g:PrevInsertComplete_PersistRecalled = 0

+Insertions are by default inserted at the beginning of the line if the cursor is in column 1, else appended after the current character.
+You can change that behavior via one of the values described at g:IngoLibrary\_InsertHereStrategy put into g:PrevInsertComplete\_RecallInsertStrategy.

 If you want to use different mappings, map your keys to the &lt;Plug&gt;(PrevInsert...) mapping targets _before_ sourcing the script (e.g. in your vimrc):